Working with Abused & Neglected Children

 At the end of each course chapter, you will be expected to complete an examination designed to assess your knowledge.
 You may take these exams a total of three times.† Your last score will save, not the highest score.† After your third attempt, each examination will lock and not allow further access.† The average from your exam scores will be printed on your certificate.† However, this is not your final grade since your required writing assignments have not been reviewed.† Exceptionally written or poorly written required writing assignments, or violation of the academic integrity policy in the course syllabus, will affect your grade.
 As this is a self-paced computerized instruction program, you may review course information as often as necessary.
 You will not be able to exit any examinations until you have answered all questions.
 If you try to exit the exam before you complete all questions, your information will be lost.
 You are expected to complete the entire exam in one sitting.

-There are four Critical Thinking Questions that you must complete.
-You will do research on the questions and write brief essay responses relating it to the course content (and your personal experiences, when possible).† To view the questions, click on REQUIRED ESSAY and choose the Critical Thinking Question that you are ready to complete; this will bring up a screen where you may enter your essay.† You must write a minimum of 500 words (maximum 1,000) per essay.† You may go back at any point to edit your essays, but you must be certain to click SAVE once you have completed your edits.
+††††† There are four CTQs that you are required to complete.
+You †will need to write a minimum of 500 words ††††† (maximum 1,000) per essay.
+You †should explain how the information that you gained from the course will be ††††† applied and clearly convey a strong understanding of the course content as it relates to each CTQ. ††To view ††††† the questions, click on REQUIRED ESSAY and choose the CTQ that you are ready to complete; this will bring ††††† up a screen where you may enter your essay.† Prior to course submission, you may go back at any point to edit ††††† your essay, but you must be certain to click SAVE once you are done with your edits.

-To write your essays, click on REQUIRED ESSAY and choose the Journal Article that you would like to complete; this will bring up a screen where you can write your review.
-When you are ready to stop, click SAVE.† You may go back at any point to edit your essays, but you must be certain to click SAVE once you are done with your edits.
-For more information on the features of this assignment, please consult the HELP menu.
+††††† To write your summary, click on REQUIRED ESSAYS and choose the JAS that you would like to complete.
+A ††††† writing program will automatically launch where you can write your summary.
+When you are ready to stop, click ††††††††† SAVE.† Prior to course submission you may go back at any point to edit your summaries but you must be certain † to click SAVE once you are done with your edits.
+For more information on the features of this assignment, please ††††††††††† consult the HELP menu.

-You may contact the instructor by emailing Joan at email@example.com or calling her 509-891-7219, Monday through Friday, 8:00 a.m. - 5:00 p.m.
+You may contact the facilitator by emailing Professor Halverstadt at email@example.com or calling her 509-891-7219, Monday through Friday, 8:00 a.m. - 5:00 p.m.
 PST.
 Phone messages will be answered within 24 hours.
 Phone conferences will be limited to ten minutes per student, per day, given that this is a self-paced instructional program.
 Please do not contact the instructor about technical problems, course glitches or other issues that involve the operation of the course.

 If you have questions or problems related to the operation of this course, please try everything twice.
 If the problem persists please check our support pages for FAQs and known issues at www.virtualeduc.com †and also the Help section of your course.